msaelices/mojo-csv/README.md

 ## Features

-- **CSV Reading**: Supports reading from and writing to CSV files with a familiar API.
+- **CSV Reading and Writing**: Supports reading from and writing to CSV files with a familiar API.
 - **Custom Delimiters**: Easily specify custom delimiters, quote characters, and line terminators.
 - **Data Validation**: Includes optional data validation during parsing.
 - **Compatibility**: API similar to Python's `csv` module for easy transition and minimal learning curve.